-Additionally, you may want to sign up for Yelp, Google My Business, Angie’s list, and other local business registrations.
+Additionally, you may want to sign up for Yelp, Google My Business, Angie’s List, and other local business registrations.
 Print advertising can also be a good option, especially with a local approach, but it’s generally more expensive.

 Examples of Good Businesses to Start in Missouri

 Missouri is a growing hot-spot for technology companies, and the state has crafted numerous incentives to bring in more startups.
 Still, that’s not the only type of company that can succeed.
-Since Missouri is largely rural and has relatively low property costs, it’s a great place to start a farming or a manufacturing business that needs large warehouses or a lot of space.
+Since Missouri is largely rural and has relatively low property costs, it’s a great place to start a farming or manufacturing business that needs large warehouses or a lot of space.

 In recent years, Missouri has made an effort to attract new businesses amidst stagnant growth.
-It only ranks 29th in economic expansion, and in many regards, it’s got a lot of untapped potential.
+It only ranks 29th in economic expansion, and in many regards, it’s got a lot of untapped potentials.
 Cheaper living and business costs make it an excellent place to launch a business that will thrive in a rural environment.

 Missouri Business FAQs

 How much does it cost to file in Missouri?

 You can visit the Missouri Secretary of State’s website for a comprehensive list of basic filing costs for a variety of business structures in Missouri.